Biology at a Glance

 - Bachelor of Arts in Biological Sciences, which combines biology with a secondary focus in social sciences, liberal arts or fine arts.

-- Bachelor of Science in Biochemistry and Molecular Biology, which combines biology and chemistry for a strong background in modern biotechnology.
+- Bachelor of Science in Interdisciplinary Studies: Faculty-Initiated Concentration in Biochemistry and Molecular Biology, which combines biology and chemistry for a strong background in modern biotechnology.

 Enthusiastic undergraduate students participate in a formal program of independent research, which allows them to earn credit while being trained and becoming experienced in laboratory procedures.
 Students can present their work at the annual Undergraduate Research Symposium and earn recognition and awards for doing so.